 Physics defines the word light in a slightly different manner than our everyday use of it.
 Physicists refer to light as the entire range of the electromagnetic spectrum.
 Radio waves are at the low-energy end, while x-rays and gamma rays are at the high-energy side of the spectrum.
 Between these two extremes there is a narrow range which is referred to as visible light.
 Visible because it can be detected by our eyes.
 This is what most of us call light.

 All light, including the visible one, is made of subatomic particles called bosons, specifically some called photons.
 You may remember recently hearing in the news about the discovery of the Higgs boson, more commonly referred to as the “God particle”.
 Photons are a more common type of boson, a bit less glamorous.
-We can think of photons as massless small packets of discrete energy or what physicist called quanta of light.
+We can think of photons as massless small packets of discrete energy or what physicists called quanta of light.
 Quanta from Latin meaning amount, in this case meaning the smallest possible discrete unit of energy.
 Photons are the force carriers between electrically charged particles, like protons and electrons.

 The difference between a radio wave and what we perceive as Red is just the wavelength or energy level of the photons.
 The longer the wavelength, the less energy the packet contains; the shorter the wavelength, the higher the energy.
 The amount or quanta of energy is determined by a simple formula consisting of the wavelength times a constant.
 We could say that what we perceive as Red is just a higher energy photon than a radio wave.
 What our eyes perceive as light are all the photons within a range of wavelength or energy levels that correspond to the visible part of the spectrum.
-What we perceive as different colors really are just photons at different wavelength or energy levels in that spectrum.
+What we perceive as different colors really are just photons at different wavelengths or energy levels in that spectrum.
 Red light is the longest wavelength and lowest energy level, while violet corresponds to the shortest wavelength and highest energy level.

 The following charts show the entire light spectrum and where visible light falls in, around the middle section, between infrared and ultraviolet.
 Also take a look at the factors of scale, frequency and temperature.